Kwantlen Polytechnic University: KPU Tech (Cloverdale)

-KPU Tech, formerly known as KPU Cloverdale is the second newest of the five KPU campuses, opening in April 2007.
+KPU Tech, formerly known as KPU Cloverdale is the second newest of the five KPU campuses, opened in April 2007.
 The Cloverdale campus replaced the aging Newton campus facilities which had served as the home for trades training since Kwantlen's inception.
-The Cloverdale building is certified as an LEED Gold building and houses KPU's Trades & Technology programs, which include appliance servicing, automotive servicing, carpentry, farrier science, masonry, parts and warehousing, welding, plumbing, and CADD technologies.
+The Cloverdale building is certified as a LEED Gold building and houses KPU's Trades & Technology programs, which include appliance servicing, automotive servicing, carpentry, farrier science, masonry, parts and warehousing, welding, plumbing, and CADD technologies.

 KPU Langley

 The Langley campus is home to the university's School of Horticulture - which includes a field lab, greenhouses, and gardens.
 The Institute for Sustainable Horticulture (ISH) is also housed on this campus.
 The Langley campus is also home to the university's nursing programs.

 The award-winning KPU Brewing and Operations is also located on this campus.
 KPU Langley also offers science programs, and has biology, chemistry, physics, and geology labs with industry-standard equipment.